dhis2/training-docs/content/tracker_config/tg_userroles.md

 Select the tracker data entry role in order to review it.
 You will see the user role management page is divided into 3 sections.

-1.Basic information
+1. Basic information

-2.Metadata authorities
+2. Metadata authorities

-3.Other authorities (this is subdivided into 4 additional sections)
+3. Other authorities (this is subdivided into 4 additional sections)

-a.
-App authorities
+    1. App authorities

-b.
-Tracker authorities
+    2. Tracker authorities

-c.
-Import/export authorities
+    3. Import/export authorities

-d.
-System authorities
+    4. System authorities

 **Basic information :** Includes the name and description of the user role